redfoxgis/image-segmentation-classification/README.md

 # image-segmentation-classification
-This repo contains a Jupyter Notebook which tests an approach to segment and classify high resolution NAIP imagery using a Random Forests classifier.
+This repo contains a Jupyter Notebook which highlights an approach to segment and classify high resolution NAIP imagery using a Random Forests classifier.